jrtberlin/authenticatorbackup/README.md

 # Authenticator Backup [ROOT]
 This very small app enables users with root access to backup the masterkeys from the Google Authenticator App to migrate to a new device or a different authenticator app.

-apk file is in app/release
+The app also creates an [andOTP](https://github.com/andOTP/andOTP) backup file to simplify migration.
+The file is saved to `/sdcard/andOTP_import.json`.

 ## Google Authenticator DB Schema